Ravenbrook/mps/procedure/review.rst

 just issues) during review meetings.
 They are usually the same person as `.role.leader`_.
-During `.phase.check`_, review tools (such as GitHub) will often allow checkers to record issues as they check, in which case the scribe should just ensure that this has been done.
-The scribe also records information during other phases, such as how much time a review took, who was there, who did what, etc.  [Make sure necessary information to record is documented in this procedure under a uniform tag.
-RB 2023-01-23]
+During `.phase.check`_, review tools (such as GitHub) will often allow checkers to record issues as they check, in which case the scribe MUST ensure that this has been done.
+The scribe also records information during other phases, such as how much time a review took, who was there, who did what, etc.

-[The following two roles may not be relevant to this section.
-They do not need to be assigned during a review.
-RB 2023-01-23]

-_`.role.chief`: [Chief Inspection Leader in book.gilb93.
-Need to look this up.
-Probably an organizational role to do with communicating improvements to the review process.
-Not relevant to the MPS.
-RB 2023-01-20]

-_`.role.manager`: The *manager* ensures adequate resources are assigned to review and that reviews are happening.
-[Project Manager in book.gilb93.
-Need to look this up.
-Probably not required to attend the review, and therefore is not assigned.
-RB 2023-01-20]

 4. Phases